She rises, glides without a wing beat

-and his still standing in the airstream forces
+and her still standing in the airstream forces

 a fine music through each flight feather.

-Not that he cares.
-He lifts a wing tip,
+Not that she cares.
+She lifts a wing tip,

 shoots off to the far side of the valley,